igushev/city_visit_planner/README.md

 `PTT` means "Public Transportation or Taxi".

-The two day trip has been found.
 First day is mostly focused on must-see points of interest in Midtown area, while second day is lower Manhattan.

 Script with all snippets above can be found file `finder/runner_doc.py`

 # Examples

-## New York City - 3 day
+## New York City - 3 day trip

 Script to create a 3 day trip to New York City can be found in `finder/runner_nyc_1.py`.